At Voice of America, a sweeping ouster of Trump officials on Biden’s first full day

 Among other actions, Pack declined to renew the expiring visas of foreign journalists who work for VOA, saying that they had not been properly vetted and that the agency could be harboring foreign spies.

-He later order subordinates to investigate VOA’s chief White House reporter, Steve Herman, for alleged bias in his coverage of Trump.
+He later ordered subordinates to investigate VOA’s chief White House reporter, Steve Herman, for alleged bias in his coverage of Trump.
 The investigation produced no disciplinary action, but VOA journalists said the investigation itself was an act of intimidation.

-At one point, Pack issued a press release describing some of the reporting by the agencies under his control as “substandard.”
+At one point, Pack issued a news release describing some of the reporting by the agencies under his control as “substandard.”
 He offered no examples.

 According to a whistleblower complaint filed Tuesday on behalf of senior managers Pack suspended in August, Pack used about $2 million in taxpayer funds to hire a law firm to compile personnel dossiers on some of the managers he sought to remove.
-The dossier were developed to support his decision to replace them, the complaint said.
+The dossiers were developed to support his decision to replace them, the complaint said.

-Earlier this month, more than two dozen VOA employees objected to a directive, apparently from Pack and implemented by Reilly and Robbins, to broadcast a speech by Pompeo, the outgoing secretary of state, at the agency’s headquarters in Washington.
+Earlier this month, more than two dozen VOA employees objected to a directive, apparently from Pack and implemented by Reilly and Robbins, to broadcast a speech by Pompeo at the agency’s headquarters in Washington.
 The employees said the order from a political appointee amounted to government “propaganda” — the very thing VOA was established to counter in countries abroad.
 They demanded that Reilly and Robbins resign.

 Reilly did not allow reporters to question Pompeo at the event.
 He later demoted the agency’s White House correspondent, Patsy Widakuswara, after as she fired questions at Pompeo as he was leaving the building.